Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Experiments

 \subsection{Grokking in GP Classification and Linear Regression}

 In the following experiments, we show that grokking occurs with GP classification and linear regression.
 In the case of linear regression, a very specific set of circumstances were required to induce grokking.
-However, for the GP models tested using typical initialisation strategies, we were able to observe behaviours which satisfy Definition \ref{def:grokking}.
-Such findings demonstrate that grokking is a more general phenomenon than previously demonstrated in the literature.
+However, for the GP models tested using typical initialisation strategies, we were able to observe behaviours which are consistent with our definition of grokking.